staticaland/marklink/README.md

 # marklink

-`marklink` replaces URLs found in text with a hyperlink containing the HTML `<title>` tag.
+`marklink` replaces URLs found in text with a hyperlink with the contents of the `<title>` tag in the HTML of the URL.

 Its goal is to increase the ergonomics of writing, thus leading you to write more.
-Effortlessly.
-There's also the joy of having robots helping you.
+You get to experience the joy of having robots helping you while writing.

 Inspired by [Titler by Brett Terpstra](http://brettterpstra.com/2015/02/18/titler-system-service/) for Mac OS and [org-cliplink](https://github.com/rexim/org-cliplink) for Emacs.